-Himansh Kohli On His Break Up With Neha Kakkar: I Can’t Change It Now
+Himansh Kohli On His Break-up With Neha Kakkar: I Can’t Change It Now

 Himansh Says Neha Is A Fabulous Artist

-The singer adds that Neha is a fabulous artist and a wonderful person.
+The singer added that Neha is a fabulous artist and a wonderful person.
 He also wished his ex-girlfriend good health and happiness.

 Himansh Does Not Mind Working With Neha